 - Allowing a student in a wheelchair to leave the classroom a few minutes early to account for longer passing time

-- Providing a student who is visually impaired books with larger print to keep up with schoolwork
+- Providing a student who is visually impaired with books with larger print

-- Allowing a person with ADD or other learning disability extra time for test taking
+- Allowing a person with ADHD or other learning disabilities extra time for test taking

 - Providing a student with low-distraction work areas

 - Preparing a student for upcoming changes in routine

 - Allowing a student with hyperactivity to keep a small object in their desk to manipulate quietly